GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Steps for Implementing Meditation and Mindfulness in the Classroom:

 • Choose a ten-minute chunk of time in your day.
-Many teachers choose a time in the afternoon since kids generally have a more difficult time maintaining focus and body control after they’ve been in school for 3 or 4 hours.
+Many teachers choose a time in the afternoon because kids generally have a harder time maintaining focus and body control after being in school for 3 or 4 hours.
 I’ve found that the middle of the afternoon works well because it helps prevent students from mentally checking out during the final hour of the day.

-• Spend some time giving students an explanation of mindfulness.
-Students are more willing to take risks and try something new if they have information about why it will serve them.
-Explain that mindfulness is about awareness, being present, acceptance, and focus.
+• Spend some time explaining mindfulness to students.
+Students are more willing to take risks and try something new if they understand why it will serve them.
+Explain that mindfulness is about awareness, presence, acceptance, and focus.

 Awareness is about paying attention to your environment, your thoughts, and your body.